 East Kimberley Community Panel

-The cashless debit card looks and operates like any normal bankcard, however it restricts the purchase of alcohol, gambling products and gift cards and cannot be used to withdraw cash.

 A Community Panel has been created that can review how much of your welfare payments are put onto the cashless debit card.

-To have your percentage reviewed, just follow these steps
+Just follow these steps:

-Get a Community Panel application form; available at your and on the at www.dss.gov.au/cashlessdebitcard.
+Get a Community Panel application form from your Local Partner or on the Department of Social Services website

-Complete the form by providing your contact information, answer all the questions and provide reasons why you need access to more cash.
+Complete the form by providing your contact information, answer all questions and provide reasons why you need access to more cash

-Submit your completed application form to a or email it to ek.communitypanel@dss.gov.au.
+Submit your completed application form to a Local Partner or email: ek.communitypanel@dss.gov.au

 Your application will be reviewed by the Community Panel, and you will be contacted via letter to let you know the decision.